-Namely, we can consider $H_2$ or $H_2\cdot P$ with any $P\in O(p-n)$.
+Namely, we can consider $H_2$ or $H_2\cdot P$ with any orthogonal matrix $P\in O(p-n)$.
 In general each different choice (of $P$) will lead to a different estimator of $\Sigma$.
 However, if the estimates of the smallest $(p-n)$ eigenvalues of ${\Sigma}$ are identical, all such choices will be immaterial, in the sense that they will lead to the same $\hat{\Sigma}$.
-The estimates of the last $(p-n)$ eigenvalues that we propose are indeed identical, so that one can use as estimates of the eigenvectors of $\Sigma$ whatever representative of the eigenvectors of $S$ a numerical routine outputs.
+The estimates of the last $(p-n)$ eigenvalues that we propose are indeed identical, so that one can use as estimates of all the eigenvectors of $\Sigma$ whatever representative of the class of the eigenvectors of $S$ a numerical routine outputs.

 To find the eigenvalue estimates, we follow our previous paper \cite{imple}, and consider the marginal density of the sample roots of $S=X^\top X =H_1 L H_1^\top$:

 where

 The integral $J_n$ cannot be computed in closed form.
 However, in Appendix A, we derive a useful approximation.
 Namely, \begin{proposition} For large $p$, the integral $J_n$ is approximated by the following expression